bmrf/tron/README.md

 ## Tron-internal prep jobs
 (These are executed even if Tron is canceled before running)

+0. **Detect TEMP execution**: Detect if we're running from the TEMP directory and prevent Tron from running if so.
+TEMP is one of the first places to get wiped when Tron starts so we cannot run from there

 1. **Detect Windows version**: Determines quite a few things in the script, such as which versions of various commands get executed

 2. **Unsupported OS blocker**: Throws an alert message if running on an unsupported OS then exits.
 Use Tron's `-dev` flag to override this behavior and allow running on unsupported Windows versions.